Tampa Bay History Center: Timeline

 Hillsborough County was 14 times its present size when it was established by the Florida Territorial Legislature in 1834.
 Its boundaries included all or part of 24 present-day counties, stretching from Ocala to Lake Okeechobee and St. Petersburg to Orlando.

-In the early 1880s, Tampa residents expressed concern that there was no organized effort to preserve and display local artifacts.
+In the early 1880s, Tampa residents expressed concern that no organized effort had been made to preserve and display local artifacts.
 In the January 19, 1882, issue of The Sunland Tribune, County Judge J. G. Knapp wrote, "... no time should be lost in snatching the historical artifacts from the waste and death of oblivion.
 Who shall do it?"